-In summer 2020, we envision a similar model for student research.
-This includes one week at Macalester/LacCore preparing for field work and learning about the research, two weeks in the field, and the final two weeks processing cores and analyzing data in preparation for presentations at a national meeting.
-We also recognize that there are situations that can alter research plans (i.e., weather, trail closures due to bears, forest fires, equipment malfunction, etc.), and we have ‘backup’ projects based on sediment cores we have already collected.
+We recognize that there are situations that can alter research plans (i.e., weather, trail closures due to bears, forest fires, equipment malfunction, COVID, etc.), and we have ‘backup’ projects based on sediment cores we have already collected.
+This includes:

-- Fire history & modern fire records: Large fires occurred within the Park boundary in 2015 and again in 2017.
-With permission from the Park, we would like to sample from a lake more proximal to the 2017 Sprague fire (Lake Ellen Wilson or Avalanche Lake).
-This will require additional permitting.
-Even if we are not granted access, surface cores collected from Redrock Lake in Many Glacier are highly likely to produce records of fires in the past several hundred years.
+- Fire history and modern fire records: Large fires occurred within the Park boundary in 2015 and again in 2017 and 2018.
+With permission from the Park, we would like to sample from a lake more proximal to the 2017 Sprague fire (Fish Lake on the West Side on GNP near Lake McDonald).
+This will require additional permitting, which has already been submitted to the Park Service (final approval expected late March 2022).
+Even if we are not granted access, surface cores collected from other lakes in Grinnell Valley are highly likely to produce records of fires in the past several hundred years.
 Transects of charcoal records could illuminate transport of charcoal particles in high-relief alpine systems, which has not been the focus of previous research.
-If there is interest, we may try to search for microplastic spherules in the lake sediments as markers of the Anthropocene.

-- Modern lake processes: portable hydrolabs can measure dissolved oxygen, pH, turbidity, conductivity, temperature, and other metrics.
+- Modern lake processes: Portable hydrolabs can measure dissolved oxygen, pH, turbidity, conductivity, temperature, and other metrics.
 Comparisons between glacier-fed and unglaciated lakes could be made, as well as comparisons of human-proximal and human-distal regions of the valley.
-In addition, they can make comparisons between measurables in GNP lakes and those in other alpine systems affected by climate change (e.g., Fink et al., 2016).
+In addition, students can make comparisons between measurables in GNP lakes and those in other alpine systems affected by climate change (e.g., Fink et al., 2016).

 GNP SAFETY ISSUES